AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/acitve-and-deactivated-objects.md

 ## Milestone paths

-A milestone path must be active in order to appear on the Milestone Path field for a project.
+A milestone path must be active in order to appear on the [!UICONTROL Milestone Path] field for a project.

 You can make a milestone path active while editing the milestone path.